ggnandi2012/barnaparichoy/READ_ME.txt

 This is a bengali alphabet learning project for kids.
+Kids can learn bengali alphabet.